Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Goristro.md

 "cr": "17"
 "traits":
 - "desc": "If the goristro moves at least 15 feet straight toward a target and then\
-    \ hits it with a gore attack on the same turn, the target takes an extra dice:7d10|text(38)\
+    \ hits it with a gore attack on the same turn, the target takes an extra 38 (7d10)\
-    \ (7d10) piercing damage.
-If the target is a creature, it must succeed on a\
+    \ piercing damage.
+If the target is a creature, it must succeed on a DC 21 Strength\
-    \ DC 21 Strength saving throw or be pushed up to 20 feet away and knocked [[/5.
+    \ saving throw or be pushed up to 20 feet away and knocked [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]]."
   "name": "Charge"
 - "desc": "The goristro can perfectly recall any path it has traveled."
   "name": "Labyrinthine Recall"